vatpac-technology/sops/docs/enroute/Melbourne Centre/PIY.md

 - Tracking via **AVNEX**; and
 - Assigned the lower of `F180` or the `RFL`

-All other aircraft going to HYD CTA will be **Heads-up** Coordinated by PE TCU, if coming from CTA (ie, only if PE TCU has assumed more airspace than the default setup).
+All other aircraft going to PIY CTA will be **Heads-up** Coordinated by PE TCU, if coming from CTA (ie, only if PE TCU has assumed more airspace than the default setup).

 #### Arrivals/Overfliers
-If PE TCU has assumed additional airspace from the default, and as such, PE TCU CTA borders HYD CTA, then:
+If PE TCU has assumed additional airspace from the default, and as such, PE TCU CTA borders PIY CTA, then:

 Voiceless for all aircraft:

 - Tracking from **JULIM** or **SAPKO** DCT **PEA**; and
 - Assigned `A090`

-All other arrivals/overfliers coming from HYD CTA must be **Heads-up** Coordinated to PE TCU prior to **20nm** from the boundary.
+All other arrivals/overfliers coming from PIY CTA must be **Heads-up** Coordinated to PE TCU prior to **20nm** from the boundary.